 1950 – 1960

 Mr. Karl Ragnar Öller, first Honorary Consul, Exequatur dated on May 4, 1950

 When you are looking for help with your business and business opportunities in Pakistan or with Pakistani companies, you can also contact the Finland-Pakistan Business Council (FPBC).
 FPBC organises regularly Pakistan related business events in Finland and Pakistan, please follow them for updates.

 Honorary Consulate General is also actively supporting the Business Summits, a set of annual events started in 2014 as Finland-Pakistan Business Summit and nowdays taking European and Pakistani companies to meet in Pakistan for business, trade and export.
-Please click the EPBS’s web page for details and agenda!

 Embassy of Pakistan for Finland is located in Stockholm, Sweden.
 Please click Embassy’s web page for additional details.
 There is also an active Finnish Pakistani Friendship Organisation, FPFO operating in Finland.